MIT-LCP/mimic-website/content/events/bhibsn-challenge.md

 _Are patients admitted to the intensive care unit on a weekend more likely to die in the hospital than those admitted on a weekday?_

 Team must register for the challenge using the following form before midnight (PST) on **1 March 2018**.
-Challenge entries must be submitted in the form of a research presentation before noon (PST) on **6 March 2018**.
+Challenge entries must be submitted in the form of a 7-minute research presentation before noon (PST) on **6 March 2018**.
 Guidelines for formatting the presentations are available at: TBC.

 <!-- Explain why we have selected this challenge.
 Aim is to introduce people to working with MIMIC-III; interested in seeing diversity approaches to look at similar question; seek to reinforce good practice in retrospective research. -->

-See our registration checklist for the steps required for a team to enter the challenge.
+See our registration checklist below for the steps required for a team to enter the challenge.

 ## How can I access the challenge data?